Specialist in effective change.

 PMBoK can not be seen as an integral method, where PRINCE2® certainly is one.
 So again it is no wonder that in the USA interest is rising for the PRINCE2® method, filling the methodical gap and the lack of processes that the PMBoK leaves.

 This article was written in 2005.
 In 2009 PRINCE2 introduced Principles, mainly to fight the negative effects of PINO (PRINCE In Name Only).
-When the Principles were introduced, a representative of the writers-team admitted that this article was in fact the inspiration of those Principles.
+When the Principles were introduced, a representative of the writers-team admitted that this article was in fact the inspiration for those Principles.

 Ben u als Opdrachtgever verantwoordelijk voor een project?